2Kier16/streamlist-soundtracks/README.md

 - JSX
 - Git & GitHub
 - External APIs:
   - TheAudioDB for album/soundtrack data
   - Last.fm for track listings
+  - Spotify enrichment for album links and cover art
+- Jest + React Testing Library for automated UI testing

 Ethical Design Note
 Authentication is not yet implemented, but future versions will include secure password handling using hashing and salting techniques.